| 24th April

 (such as EHPU) and the national Aero Clubs to send for each

 an observer to the bureau meetings.
-The
+The EMF

-EMF (European Microlight Federation), the EGU (European
+(European Microlight Federation), the EGU (European Gliding

 The aero modellers have not yet founded an European Union